imaurer/awesome-llm-json/DRAFT.md

-This awesome list is dedicated to resources for using Large Language Models (LLMs) to generate JSON.
+This awesome list is dedicated to resources for using Large Language Models (LLMs) to generate JSON or other structured outputs.

 ## Table of Contents